DCAN-Labs/HBCD-MADE/docs/source/json_configuration.rst

 1. :ref:`Global parameters <Global_settings>` : These settings fall under the JSON key ``global_parameters`` and serve as the default settings across tasks.
 2. :ref:`Unique task settings <Unique_task_settings>` : Task-specific parameters are specified below `global_parameters`.
 It is important that the name of your files follows BIDS formatting for the pipeline to correctly identify the task name for a given EEG file.
 For example, if you have a file named ``sub-1_ses-1_task-MMN_run-2_acq-eeg_eeg.set``, you should have a field in your JSON file named ``MMN`` to denote the processing settings used for this task.

 Parameters can be set in both global and task-specific keys.
 When there are conflicting settings, HBCD-MADE will continue processing with the task-specific settings.
-Because some processing (i.e., ICA) will occur on a merged version of all tasks, some settings such as high and low-pass filter cutoffs should be the same across all tasks.
+Because some processing (i.e., ICA) will occur on a merged version of all tasks, some settings should be the same across all tasks (e.g., high and low-pass filter cutoffs).

 .. _Global_settings: